Why Bad UX Is a Nightmare For Online Businesses

 4. United Airlines App Fiasco (2017)

 The airline’s app suffered from frequent crashes, confusing interfaces, and lack of basic features like seat selection.
-Frustrated passengers took to social media, leading to negative publicity and brand damage.
+Frustrated passengers took to social media, leading to negative publicity and also brand damage.

 What this signifies: Ensure functionality and usability before launching any app.
 Prioritize ease of use and clear information architecture.